-In addition, the PsyAsia’s I-O Psychologists must be able to apply this knowledge and expertise with local sensitivity based on an in-depth understanding of the various Asian cultures and business organizations within which we work.
+In addition, the PsyAsia’s Business Psychologists must be able to apply this knowledge and expertise with local sensitivity based on an in-depth understanding of the various Asian cultures and business organisations within which we work.

-In addition to the competencies in the competency model, PsyAsia International’s Psychologists are expected to be fully up-to-date with developments in I-O Psychology to ensure that we are training, consulting and practicing cutting edge, reliable and valid processes.
+In addition to the competencies in the competency model, PsyAsia International’s Business Psychologists are expected to be fully up-to-date with developments in Business Psychology to ensure that we are training, consulting and practicing cutting-edge, reliable and valid processes.
 This is a factor which often distinguishes us from our competitors.